IoriBranford/remex/README.md

 5. In Tiled, create a new map (save it in the same folder as well).
 6. Click on the menu Map > Add an external tileset.
 Choose the tileset that you have created from an expanded autotile.
-7. Start mapping!
-Add any other tileset that you need.
-When you use the tileset created with Remex, you don't have to choose the tile with the correct
-   shape: just design your map with a single tile.
-For instance, if you've expanded a grass autotile, design the fields without worrying about the corners, the borders, etc. You can draw some big green blocks.
+7. Select the dummy tile, the last tile on the bottom right of the tileset.
+Flood fill the tile layer with this dummy tile.
+8. Draw the rough shapes with any other tile in the tileset.
-8. When you are done and want the autotiles to shape properly, press A (or click on Map > AutoMap).
+9. When you are done and want the autotiles to shape properly, press A (or click on Map > AutoMap).
-9. ???
-10. Profit!
+10. If you don't want the dummy tiles, select them all with Select Same Tile and delete them.